tornikegomareli/tca-graph/README.md

 | Dependencies | Every `@Dependency(\.foo)` keypath per reducer |
 | Extensions | Cross-file `extension MyReducer { ... }` contributions merged into the owning reducer |

-Cross-file references resolved by name plus import scope.
-No semantic compile required.

 ## What it doesn't

 - **Doesn't compile your project.** Type information is syntactic only — the right tradeoff for architecture browsing, not for refactoring tools.
 - **Doesn't track read-vs-write on `@Shared`.** Future work; reports references regardless of how they're accessed.
 - **TCA 2.0 support is pending.** The 2.0 beta introduces a `@Feature` macro replacing `@Reducer`.
 Tracked at issue #2; will land once the 2.0 API stabilizes.
 Point-Free's 1.x compatibility shim means existing projects stay parseable through the migration.
 - **Apple Silicon only.** Linux support is gated on swapping `Network.framework` for an NIO/sockets transport.

-## Roadmap

-Past the current release, in rough priority order:

-- Inline source preview in the drawer — read the reducer's body without leaving the viewer.
-- Dependency fan-out matrix — rows × columns of reducers × `@Dependency` keypaths, surfacing implicit couplings and refactor blast radius.
-- `_printChanges` replay — paste a runtime log, the viewer animates the action flow on the graph.
-- Live re-analysis via file watcher — graph updates in milliseconds as you save.
-- Graph diff between git refs — `tca-graph diff origin/main HEAD` for PR-time architectural review.

 ## License